eclipse-zenoh/zenoh-cpp/README.md

 ## Running the examples

-Change current directory to the variant you want (`examples/zenohc` or `examples/zenohpico` in the build directory)
+Change current directory to the variant you want (`examples/zenohc` or `examples/zenohpico` in the build directory).

 See example sources for command line arguments (key expression, value, router address).